 As stated in our Principles, the Board has determined that for the present time, it is in the best interests of the Corporation and shareholders to keep the offices of CEO and Chairman separate to enhance oversight responsibilities.
-The Board believes that this leadership structure promotes independent and effective oversight of management on key issues relating to long-range business plans, long-range strategic issues, and risks.
+The Board believes that this leadership structure promotes independent and effective oversight of management on key issues relating to long-range business plans, long-range strategic issues and risks.
 Additionally, to further promote independent and effective oversight of management, the Board has chosen to appoint a Presiding Director despite the fact that our Principles only require one when the Chairman is not considered independent under NYSE listing standards.
-The Presiding Director provides the independent directors with a key means for collaboration and communication.
-Under our Bylaws, the Presiding Director will: (1) convene and chair meetings of the independent directors in executive session no less than once each year; (2) preside at meetings of the Board at which the Chairman of the Board is not present, including executive sessions of the independent directors; (3) solicit independent directors for advice on agenda items for meetings of the Board; (4) serve as a liaison between the Chairman of the Board, the President and the independent directors; and (5) perform such other duties as may be assigned by the Board from time to time.
+The Presiding Director provides the independent Directors with a key means for collaboration and communication.
+Under our Bylaws, the Presiding Director will: (1) convene and chair meetings of the independent Directors in executive session no less than once each year; (2) preside at meetings of the Board at which the Chairman of the Board is not present, including executive sessions of the independent Directors; (3) solicit independent Directors for advice on agenda items for meetings of the Board; (4) serve as a liaison between the Chairman of the Board, the President and the independent Directors; and (5) perform such other duties as may be assigned by the Board from time to time.
 Russell, the current Chairman, is not a member of management, but served as President and CEO of CMS and Consumers until July 2016.
-As of July 2019, he qualified as independent under NYSE listing standards; however, on May 6, 2022, Harvey was re-elected as Presiding Director for the Board for a one-year term.
+As of July 2019, he qualified as independent under NYSE listing standards; however, on May 5, 2023, Harvey was reelected as Presiding Director for the Board for a one-year term.
+Harvey has reached the age of 75 and will not be standing for re-election at the Annual Meeting.
+After the Annual Meeting, the Board plans to nominate Wright to be elected as Presiding Director of the Board for a one-year term.